Understanding Global Hunger and Food Insecurity

 Project timeline: 2024–2029

-The Strengthening the Economic and Agricultural Resilience at the Haiti-Dominican Republic Border (AgriFront) project, a cornerstone project of the Haiti Resilience Signature Program, aims to contribute to more resilient border communities with the Dominican Republic.
+The Strengthening the Economic and Agricultural Resilience at the Haiti-Dominican Republic Border (AgriFront) project, a cornerstone project of the Haiti Resilience signature program, aims to contribute to more resilient border communities with the Dominican Republic.

 AgriFront aims to improve the economic and environmental resilience of Haiti’s border communities by enabling smallholder farmers to achieve a sustainable living income.
-AgriFront will reach this goal through increases in agriculture production and productivity; improvements to communities’ health, nutrition, and social capital; and enhanced market systems with better-engaged actors.
+AgriFront will reach this goal through increases in agricultural production and productivity; improvements to communities’ health, nutrition, and social capital; and enhanced market systems with better-engaged actors.
 This project is expected to achieve these results by developing systems that bolster markets and support social capital and human well-being.

 Heifer invests in infrastructure across our project areas to build strong market systems, giving farmers the purchasing power to keep nutritious food on the table and roofs above their heads.

-Jean Emile Cima, Vetiver Forward Project Participant
+Jean Emile Cima, Project Participant

 Cart is empty